 Sample Heroku data

-Here is an example set of commands and responses you might see when interacting with the logs command line tool.
+Here's an example set of commands and responses you might see when interacting with the

 Preparing Heroku data